GRENOUILLE: Theory

 The thick SHG crystal in this setup performs two duties.
 The two identical beams from the biprism cross in the crystal with a delay that varies in the horizontal direction, which is effectively a self-gating process.
 The second function of the SHG crystal is to act as the spectrometer by converting vertical incidence angle into wavelength.
 The limited phase-matching bandwidth of the crystal causes the generated wavelength to vary with the incidence angle.
 Thus, the initial focus must be tight enough to include the entire spectrum of the pulse.
 After the SHG crystal, cylindrical lenses are used to image the signal onto a camera with wavelength mapped vertically while the delay is mapped horizontally.

 Overall, a number of things occur in the crystal: First, the two beams or pulses from the biprism are being crossed at a very large angle which acts as a single-shot autocorrelator, self-gating the pulse to produce a varying delay in the horizontal direction.
 In the vertical direction, the limited phasematched bandwidth of the crystal phasematches a different small portion of the input pulse bandwidth for each incidence angle, effectively acting as a spectrometer.
-The end result is the wavelength spectrum in the vertical direction for each amount of delay in the horizontal direction.
+The result is the wavelength spectrum in the vertical direction for each amount of delay in the horizontal direction.